charlesh72/NewHeart/README.md

 # New Heart

-New Heart is a simple Android app that helps you create and maintain good habits, allowing you to achieve your long-term goals.
-Detailed graphs and statistics show you how your habits improved over time.
-It is completely ad-free and open source.
+New Heart is designed to track and report daily habits and journal entries relating to scripture.

 ## Features